africanproofs/apregister/docs/integrate.md

 a registered identity on the configured registry.

 - **Coston2**: registry = `MockIdentityRegistry` — admin-allowlisted for AP test fixtures.
-- **Flare**: registry = `FlareIdentityAdapter`, which calls `VoterRegistry.isVoterRegistered(msg.sender, currentRewardEpochId)`
+- **Flare**: registry = `FlareIdentityAdapter`, which resolves Flare's `EntityManager` via `FlareContractRegistry` and treats `msg.sender` as a registered FSP identity iff its EntityManager signing-policy address is distinct from the address itself and non-zero (defeats echo-on-miss) — matches the adapter source at [`src/FlareIdentityAdapter.sol`](https://github.com/africanproofs/apregister/blob/main/src/FlareIdentityAdapter.sol).
-  resolved via `FlareContractRegistry`.
-O(1) direct lookup — matches the verified adapter source at [`src/FlareIdentityAdapter.sol`](https://github.com/africanproofs/apregister/blob/main/src/FlareIdentityAdapter.sol).
+  This is one-time identity registration (per `flare-systems-deployment`'s REGISTRATION.md) — **no vote power, no per-reward-epoch voter coupling**.
-  The voter set is the canonical Flare-FSP identity set — the same one used to weight FTSO/FDC submissions.
   Connect from the same wallet you use as your Flare FSP **identity** — not your delegation, submit, or signing wallets.

 All other participant types (DeFi, Wallet, Tool, FAssetsAgent, Exchange, App, AgenticAI) are open and can be registered from any wallet.